bevyengine/bevy/_release-content/release-notes/transform_gizmo.md

 commands.spawn((Mesh3d(mesh), TransformGizmoFocus));
 ```

+The plugin is deliberately not connected to user input.
-Switch between modes by setting the `TransformGizmoMode` resource.
-The plugin does not handle keyboard input, you wire up controls however you like.
-Sensitivity, snapping, and screen-space scaling are configurable via `TransformGizmoConfig`.
+This keeps the gizmo composable for editor authors who already have opinions about input handling.
+Sensitivity, snapping, and screen-space scaling are all configurable via `TransformGizmoConfig`,
+while modes are controlled via the `TransformGizmoMode` resource.